Hey, we’re so glad you’re here.

 To join the Young People’s Caucus or find out more: CLICK HERE!

-The Visibility Brigade uses giant letters to share messages in public spaces - most notably, overpasses!
+The Overpass Visibility Brigade (OVB) uses giant letters to share messages in public spaces - most notably, overpasses!
 Short, punchy messages that thousands of drivers see in an hour can pique interest, persuade through salience and repetition (if messages appear elsewhere too), and make people feel that they are not alone in their worry, fear, or outrage.
 This type of narrative-shaping work can draw more people into a movement.
 Joining the Brigade can mean coming to an art build to make more giant letters, attending an Overpass Visibility Brigade event, or hosting your own event using IEB’s letter library!
 The Brigade even has a Letter Librarian, who stores the letters and runs a letter check-out system.

 To find the Visibility Brigade, join Slack and then join the #overpass-visibility-brigade channel!